FlashpointProject/Shockwave-Projector-Redirector-for-Flashpoint/README.txt

 	--traceLogFile [Debug Only]

 	Purpose
-	Copies messages that appear in the Message Window to a log file in SPR's folder.
+	It copies messages that appear in the Message Window to a log file in SPR's folder.

 	Usage
 	--traceLogFile "messages.txt"